kaczla/list-lm/README.md

 - [bagua](https://github.com/BaguaSys/bagua) - Bagua is a deep learning training acceleration framework for PyTorch
 - [bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset
+- [Cramming Language Model (Pretraining)](https://github.com/JonasGeiping/cramming) - Cramming the training of a (BERT-type) language model into limited compute.
+Cramming: Training a Language Model on a Single GPU in One Day.
 - [cyclemoid-pytorch](https://github.com/rasbt/cyclemoid-pytorch) - This is an implementation of the cyclemoid activation function for PyTorch.
+- [datasketch](https://github.com/ekzhu/datasketch) - datasketch gives you probabilistic data structures that can process and search very large amount of data super fast, with little loss of accuracy.
+MinHash, LSH, LSH Forest, Weighted MinHash, HyperLogLog, HyperLogLog++, LSH Ensemble.
 - [DeepSparse](https://github.com/neuralmagic/deepsparse) - Inference runtime offering GPU-class performance on CPUs and APIs to integrate ML into your application.
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.
 - [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) - Easy-to-use and Fast Deep Learning Model Deployment Toolkit for Cloud Mobile and Edge.
 Including Image, Video, Text and Audio 20+ main stream scenarios and 150+ SOTA models with end-to-end optimization, multi-platform and multi-framework support.
+- [Gibberish Detector](https://github.com/domanchi/gibberish-detector) - Train a model, and detect gibberish strings with it.
+Example gibberish: "ertrjiloifdfyyoiu".
 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm
 - [langchain](https://github.com/hwchase17/langchain) - Building applications with LLMs through composability.